noyah81/p2ducks/README.md

 We're building a Twitter Clone for DNHS students called Hawkers!

 ### Tri3 Minilab
+##### All mini-labs can be found in a subsection under templates.
+The individual repositories linked below are for code testing and revisions before finalizing commits to the scrum repository.
 ##### [Nivu Rethnakar](https://github.com/nivupai/nivu_minilab)
 ##### [Maggie Killada](https://github.com/maggie3000/helloworld)
 ##### [Noya Hafiz](https://github.com/noyah81/noyaminilab)